thapakrish/WikiView/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 The front end for my web application supports queries to the result tables residing on `Cassandra`.
 Users can enter wiki page and get pageview counts for those pages.
-Users can also get page_titles up to 2 degrees away from the parent page which can be used for further analysis [website](http://wikiview.site/graph).
+Users can also get page_titles up to 2 degrees away from the parent page which can be used for further analysis.

 ##Directory structure
 [Back to Table of Contents] (README.md#table-of-contents)